slothbear/farmer_otto/readme.md

   craftshop :close
 end
 ```

+**Note**: *Farmville now allows multiple units of the same
+item to be crafted in the same Craftshop... so the example
+script needs some refactoring.*

 Farmer Otto uses the conventions of the Ruby programming language to specify what Otto should do.
 Some of it might look a little geeky, but there are only a few concepts you need to learn.
 Check the Wiki for tutorials.